Patteerrik/Heritage-Housing-Issues/README.md

 **Hypothesis 2:**

 * Assumption: Homes with higher quality ratings ('OverallQual') tend to sell for higher prices compared to homes with lower quality ratings.
-Validation: We will validate this hypothesis by conducting a correlation analysis and creating scatter plots to visualize the relationship between 'OverallQual' and 'SalePrice' to better understand how quality affects the price.
+* Validation: This hypothesis will be validated by conducting a correlation analysis and creating scatter plots to visualize the relationship between 'OverallQual' and 'SalePrice' to better understand how quality affects the price.

 * Result: The scatter plot and correlation analysis show a strong positive link between OverallQual and SalePrice.
 With a correlation of 0.79, higher quality homes tend to sell for more.
 This confirms that home quality affects its sale price.

 **Hypothesis 3:**

 * Houses with larger garage areas ('GarageArea') will sell for higher prices because buyers value bigger garages.

-Validation: To confirm this hypothesis, we will perform a correlation analysis to examine the relationship between garage size and sale price.
-We will also create scatter plots to visualize how the garage size impacts the value of the house.
+* Validation: To confirm this hypothesis, a correlation analysis will be performed to examine the relationship between garage size and sale price.
+Scatter plots will also be created to visualize how the garage size impacts the value of the house.

+* Result: The scatter plot and correlation analysis show a positive relationship between 'GarageArea' and 'SalePrice'.
+This confirms the hypothesis that houses with bigger garages tend to sell for higher prices.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks